 Be Energy Efficient

 Did you know that something as small as turning the temperature on your water heater from 135°F to 120°F can save you more than $20 on your utility bill?
-Or that using a power strip to eliminate the phantom loads caused by electronics consuming power even when they are turned “off” could save you more $30 a year?
+Or that using a power strip to eliminate the phantom loads caused by electronics consuming power even when they are turned “off” could save you more than $30 each year?

 The average U.S. household spends $1,900 a year on utility bills, and a large portion of that is wasted energy.
-For Alaskans, this represents approximately $5 billion every year on heat, electricity, and transportation alone.
+For Alaskans, this represents approximately $5 billion spent every year on heat, electricity, and transportation alone.

 One of the best ways to determine what you can do to increase efficiency and how best to fit energy efficiency measures into your budget is to do a home or work place energy audit.
 Energy audits identify specific inefficiencies that are wasting energy (and money).
 By targeting problem areas and providing solutions, energy audits provide detailed paths for making your home or work place more energy efficient.
 Energy audits are available from a variety of organizations in Alaska and are often conducted on either an hourly or a per-square-foot basis.
 The average homeowner cuts their energy costs by 33% after making the recommended changes from an assessment.
 Find an energy rater here.